Xunnamius/strongbox-switchcrypt/USECASES.md

 attack.

-Terminology: "a VSR" is a region of a file that is crypted with the swap cipher cipher than the remaining majority of the file, which is crypted using the primary cipher.
+Terminology: "a VSR" is a region of a file that is crypted with the swap cipher rather than the primary cipher that encrypts the remaining majority of the file.

 Benefit: we can "future-proof" our encrypted highly sensitive data against more powerful future attacks/less trustworthy ciphers while preserving the